grafana/agent/docs/sources/flow/reference/components/prometheus.scrape.md

 ## Blocks

-The following blocks are supported inside the definition of `prometheus.remote_write`:
+The following blocks are supported inside the definition of `prometheus.scrape`:

 Hierarchy | Block | Description | Required
 --------- | ----- | ----------- | --------